-23 Owners' maintenance obligations
+23 Customers' maintenance obligations

-- A Customer must, at their own cost, maintain their Private Sewer, including ensuring it is free from cracks and other defects that may allow Infiltration. - 23.2 A Customer must, at their own cost, maintain any Private Drain on their Premises. - 23.3 Where a Private Drain is a natural or modified watercourse, the Owner of the land over which the watercourse passes must: - (a) pass on the flow of water without obstruction, pollution or diversion affecting the rights of others; - (b) maintain the bed and banks of the watercourse to clear any debris, whether natural or man-made, to keep any culverts, rubbish screens and weirs clear of debris; - (c) be responsible for protection of land from flooding and to not cause any obstructions either temporary or permanent that would prevent the free passage of fish; and - (d) accept flood flows, even if caused by inadequate capacity downstream, although there is no duty to improve the drainage capacity of a watercourse.
+- 23.1 A Customer must, at their own cost, maintain their Private Sewer, including ensuring it is free from cracks and other defects that may allow Infiltration. - 23.2 A Customer must, at their own cost, maintain any Private Drain on their Premises. - 23.3 Where a Private Drain is a natural or modified watercourse, the Owner or Occupier of the land over which the watercourse passes must: - (a) pass on the flow of water without obstruction, pollution or diversion affecting the rights of others; - (b) maintain the bed and banks of the watercourse to clear any debris, whether natural or man-made, to keep any culverts, rubbish screens and weirs clear of debris; - (c) be responsible for preventing any obstructions either temporary or permanent that could cause flooding of any other property; - (d) be responsible for preventing any barriers to the free passage of fish; - (e) accept flood flows, even if caused by inadequate capacity downstream, although there is no duty to improve the drainage capacity of a watercourse.